Indigenous Embassy Jerusalem Academic Symposium 2025

 4 November 2025, Bible Lands Museum, Jerusalem

-Our Academic Symposium 2025 builds on the success of our 2024 Symposium, which featured, among others, Natan Sharansky, Prof Ilan Troen, Prof Gil Troy, Izabella Tabarovsky, Dr Charles Asher Small, Prof Wayne Horowitz and Dr Sheree Trotter.
+Our Academic Symposium 2025 built on the success of our 2024 Symposium, which featured, among others, Natan Sharansky, Prof Ilan Troen, Prof Gil Troy, Izabella Tabarovsky, Dr Charles Asher Small, Prof Wayne Horowitz and Dr Sheree Trotter (view videos).

 Supported by: